 Aerodromes – technology will impact them all, whether they’re international airports or a strip of mowed grass |

-The New Southern Sky ‘partners’ are the CAA, Ministry of Transport, and Airways New Zealand.
-The programme’s working group is led by the Director of New Southern Sky, Steve Smyth, and includes representatives from throughout civil aviation and the New Zealand Defence Force.
+The programme ‘partners’ are the CAA, Ministry of Transport, and Airways New Zealand.
+The New Southern Sky Working Group meets every six months and is led by the CAA’s Deputy Chief Executive Aviation Security and Infrastructure.
+The Working Group includes representatives from throughout civil aviation and the New Zealand Defence Force.

 Contact: steve.smyth@caa.govt.nz